ted-ross/transom/README.md

 ## Publishing your work

+Once you're done making changes, commit your work.
+There are still a few more steps, however, before the world can see it.

 Qpid uses Subversion to update the public website from the content at https://svn.apache.org/repos/asf/qpid/site/docs/.
 Any changes committed there will be reflected on the Qpid website.

+Make sure you have a local working copy of `qpid/site/docs` and run the following command.
+For this example I'll assume `docs` is checked out to `$HOME/qpid-site/docs`.

+    transom$ make publish PUBLISH_DIR=$HOME/qpid-site/docs

+This will copy your new content to the website root.
+The final step is to commit the changes there.

+    transom$ cd $HOME/qpid-site/docs

+    # Check that everything looks right; 'svn add' any new files
+    docs$ svn status
+    M       index.html
+    ?       somenewfile.html

+    # Last step!
+After this, the content is live
+    docs$ svn checkin -m "Here I make an account of what I changed"